A Look at the Veterinary School Prerequisites You’ll Need to Complete

 Also called inorganic chemistry, general chemistry involves studying the behavior of noncarbon-containing compounds.
 These include things like minerals and metals.
 Unless a program specifies otherwise, expect to complete two semesters of chemistry with labs.

 Most veterinary schools like to see at least one semester of a course in the humanities or social sciences.
-You might consider psychology, sociology, religion, or political science.
+The course you could consider taking include psychology, sociology, religion, or political science.

 And keep in mind that while future DVM students have traditionally obtained science degrees, it’s not required.
 You’re free to pursue humanities for your undergraduate education so long as you complete all the other vet school prerequisites.
 In fact, the American Veterinary Medical Association (AVMA) says every student from every major is on a level playing field once they start veterinary school.